chinapedia/wikipedia.abstract.en/Page/Latvian_National_Armed_Forces.md

 Structure

-Latvia_Armed_Forces_2019.png National Armed Forces consist of:
+National Armed Forces consist of:

--   NBS HQ NAF Joint Headquarters
+-   NAF Joint Headquarters
 -   NAF Commander’s Personal Staff
--   Latvian_Land_Forces_logo.png Land Forces
+-   Land Forces
--   Latvian_Naval_Forces_emblem.svg Naval Forces
+-   Naval Forces
--   Latvian_Air_Force_emblem.svg Air Force
+-   Air Force
--   Latvian_National_Guard_emblem.svg National Guard
+-   National Guard
--   Latvian_Special_Tasks_Unit_emblem.svg Special Operations Command
+-   Special Operations Command
--   Latvian_Military_Police_emblem.svg Military Police
+-   Military Police
--   Latvian_National_Armed_Forces_Staff_Battalion_emblem.svg NAF Staff Battalion
+-   NAF Staff Battalion
--   Latvian_Training_and_Doctrine_Command_emblem.svg Training and Doctrine Command
+-   Training and Doctrine Command
--   Latvian_Logistics_Command_emblem.svg Support Command
+-   Support Command

 The Security Service of Parliament and State President was a part of the National Armed Forces until its merger with the Military Police in 2009.